-Examining the views of the UK ambulance services on COVID-19 testing
+Examining the views of the UK ambulance service on COVID-19 testing

 At the height of the pandemic, we analysed the opinions of service staff on the practicalities and potential value of testing for SARS-CoV-2 in an ambulance.